ariejankraai/isidicon/README.md

 # isidicon
-This Docker image contains the Isilon Data Insight Collector software that monitors Dell/EMC Isilon OneFS clusters
+This Docker image contains the Isilon Data Insight Connector software that monitors Dell/EMC Isilon OneFS clusters

 The connector works well when run from an interactive shell but failed when launched from a process managing entity (initd, systemd, dockerd, supervisord).
 The reason is a fork or exec that